medizininformatik-initiative/mii-dsf-processes/mii-dsf-processes-docker-test-setup/README-Report-Process.md

 https://hrp/fhir/Bundle
 ```

-The fullUrl of the returned search bundle (`https://hrp/fhir/Bundle/../_history/..`) needs to pasted into the file
-`mii-dsf-process-report/src/test/resources/fhir/Task/report-send-start-demo.xml` by replacing `<REPLACE-WITH-SEARCH-BUNDLE-URL>`

 Console 4: Start Report Send Process at DIC1 using the following command

 *Unfortunately this command does not work on Windows.
 An alternative for starting the process is using WSL or the